 Problem Insects and Diseases: Goldenrod is often affected by powdery mildew and rust.
 See the choice cultivars listed above, which have demonstrated good resistance against both diseases.

 Harvesting: Harvest plants with healthy-looking leaves—that haven’t been affected by powdery mildew or other diseases—when they’re just beginning to flower.
 Harvesting at the beginning of flowering ensures that your dried blooms retain their yellow hue.
 If you harvest the plants in full bloom, the flowers will mature into their fluffy seed heads as they dry, and you’ll be left with dull puffs instead of golden floral cheer!
 For goldenrod species that have several stems, I like to leave half the stems intact—for the pollinators and for the plants to continue to photosynthesize.
-For species that just have one stem, I prefer to cut the stem halfway down, leaving some vegetation to photosynthesize for the remainder of the season.
+For species that have just one stem, I prefer to cut the stem halfway down, leaving some vegetation to photosynthesize for the remainder of the season.
 You’ll want to make sure that the species you’re harvesting is abundant, and be sure to leave the majority of plants in one area untouched.
 If you’re harvesting non-native goldenrod, these same cautions do not necessarily apply.
 Hang the plants to dry, and strip the leaves and flowers from the stem when they are crisp.

-If powdery mildew is a big problem in your area, consider harvesting the leaves earlier in the season before the mildew takes hold.
+If powdery mildew is a big problem in your area, consider harvesting goldenrod leaves earlier in the season before the mildew takes hold.
 Just make sure of your identification, as you won’t have the characteristic flowers present.

-Edibility and Preparation
+Goldenrod’s Culinary Uses and Preparation